boh717/beautiful-ghost/README.md

 The second option (`{{!> no_header_image}}`) is a little bit different: you will never see the uploaded post image on your blog, but if you share it, then the image will display, giving better visibility to your tweet/FB post.

-The two options are mutually exclusive, only one at a time must be activated.
+**These two options are mutually exclusive, only one at a time must be activated.**

 ## License